If you need help, try these steps first:

 - Your friend turned off Location Services in Settings > Privacy > Location Services or in Settings > Privacy > Location Services > Find Friends.

 - Your friend isn't signed in to Find My Friends on the device being located.

-- The device is in a country where Apple doesn't offer this feature.
-This feature might not be available in all countries due to technical limitations or local law.
+- The device is in a country or region where Apple doesn't offer this feature.
+This feature might not be available in all countries or regions due to technical limitations or local law.